claytonjwong/seven-habits/README.md

 2. **conscience:** a deep inner awareness of right and wrong
 3. **independent will:** the ability to act based on our self-awareness, free of all other influences

-We are able to write new programs for ourselves which is disparate from our instincts and training.
+We are able to write new programs for ourselves which are disparate from our instincts and training.
 As human beings we are responsible for our own lives.
 Our behavior is a function of our decisions, not our conditions.
 We have the initiative and responsibility to make things happen.